 Another common SQL operation is GROUP BY, which groups together rows with identical values in specified columns and produces aggregate values like MIN and MAX and COUNT and SUM.
-(This should remind you of the group_by function from "Manipulating Data" on page 129.)
+(This should remind you of the group_by function from "Manipulating Data".)